He would sit rubbing his balding head,

 staring at the broken part, pondering,

-certain that no power supply, no heating coil,
+certain that no power supply or heating coil,

 no if-you-built-it, I-can’t-fix it thing